-Models, Methods & Approaches for Social Work Intervention: Gain an understanding of the complex and multi-layered nature of social work, including the challenges of practicing professional social work with a diverse range of social work service users and carers.
+Models, Methods & Approaches for Social Work Intervention: You'll gain an understanding of the complex and multi-layered nature of social work, including the challenges of practicing professional social work with a diverse range of social work service users and carers.

-Use of Self & Other - Theory & Practice: The ability to develop and sustain relationships with the diverse range of people in our society is key to excellent social care practice.
-A good awareness of self and other in these interactions and the ability to manage social dynamics are vital.
+Use of Self & Other - Theory & Practice: You will develop the ability to develop and sustain relationships with the diverse range of people in our society which is key to excellent social care practice.
+You will gain a good awareness of self and other in these interactions and the ability to manage social dynamics are vital.
 In this unit, you'll develop essential personal and interpersonal communication skills and explore theory that will help you apply these skills in professional practice.

 Law, Social Policy, Values & Ethics: Develop an appreciation of law and social policy, and explore the legal and ethical considerations for social carers practicing in a complex multi-cultural and multi-faith society, nationally and internationally.
 You'll explore personal and professional values and consider potential ethical dilemmas and conflicting interests in your field of practice.

 Psychosocial perspectives of the life course: An opportunity to develop an awareness of human growth and behaviour across the lifespan, and different sociological and psychological explanations for this.
 You'll be encouraged to consider the interplay of psychosocial factors on human lives, exploring a range of influences on human development including gender, ethnicity, sexuality and disability.
 You'll consider the complex relationships that exist between individual development and the social structures which exist in contemporary society using a biopsychosocial framework.